DilanCF/CMSC412_notes/lecture/Lecture15.md

 ![Alt text](img/Lecture15/image-47.png)

+All we do is that the COU issues an address which we will break up at runtime
+* Programmer DN need to know about paging in that system

+Knowing that we hve paging *can* be beneficial, but is mostly fine to not know

 ![Alt text](img/Lecture15/image-48.png)

 ![Alt text](img/Lecture15/image-49.png)

 ![Alt text](img/Lecture15/image-50.png)

+Need to keep trck of free frames in memory management

+If thee are not enough free frames, we simply dont load or create space
+* Get rid of some of the allocated spaces

 ![Alt text](img/Lecture15/image-51.png)

+For each memory reference, we may neeed to go into he memory twice

+Whn we execute programs, we normally do them sequentilly
+* must we go to the page table for every one of the instrutions?
+  * Instead, save our spot in the translation and go from there

 ![Alt text](img/Lecture15/image-52.png)

+These are usually not very large

+Seperate one for every process?
+* Page number will keep procesID for where its from

+TLB is implemented as part of the CPU

+How o we find if there is a page number in there or not

+Need to do it fst enouugh to justify its existence

+Anytime we go to main memory, we keep a copy of the page that was just fetched with page and page frame number

 ![Alt text](img/Lecture15/image-53.png)

 ![Alt text](img/Lecture15/image-54.png)

+HWW implementation that looks up based on content, NOT address

+Simultneously checks all page numbers in assoc. mmeory
+* If there is amatch, supplies page number

+Since HW, very expensive

 ![Alt text](img/Lecture15/image-55.png)

+*Look up video*

+Issued ot go to min meomory

 ![Alt text](img/Lecture15/image-56.png)

+*Look up video*

+***~55:00***

 ![Alt text](img/Lecture15/image-57.png)